How long should the ancient two airline policy apply to greyhound racing?

 Day to day, what happens is that the racing authority first sets up its own list of organisational needs and pet projects and costs that out.
 What is left over is then passed on to the workers.
 This is a philosophy that worked nicely for the old Two Airlines Policy (pre-1989) where Ansett and TAA worked out how much they wanted to spend on aircraft and salaries and then jacked up the fares to cover their costs and boost their profits.
 The banks were much the same.
 Only deregulation forced them to mend their ways.
 That is, competition finally forced them to become accountable to their customers.

-The barrow VGOBTA should push is for major to the structure of the industry.
+The barrow VGOBTA should push is for major reform to the structure of the industry.
 The current one does not work well.

 CLARIFICATION – 26th July 2021